google/santa-tracker-web/README.md

 # Google Santa Tracker for Web

 This repository contains the code to [Google Santa Tracker](https://santatracker.google.com), an educational and entertaining tradition for the December holiday period.
-Santa Tracker is built by Developer Relations within Google.

 We hope you find this source code interesting.
 In general, we do not accept external contributions from the public.